sharabhshukla/BendersLib/docs/source/tutorials/classical.rst

     * Rahmaniani et al. [#]_ and Aardal et al. [#]_ also provide the method's mathematical formulation.
     * BendersLib's implementation of optimality and feasibility cuts: :class:`ClassicalOC` and :class:`ClassicalFC`.
-    * BendersLib's implementation of the Benders algorithm: :func:`BendersBase.solve`.
+    * BendersLib's implementation of the Benders algorithm: :func:`BendersSolver.solve`.
     * **Examples**: :doc:`../examples/classical_benders` and :doc:`../examples/annotation_benders`.

 References